cebartling/localstack-experiments/aws-cdk-experiments/lambda-experiment-1/README.md

-# Welcome to your CDK TypeScript project
+# Lambda experiment 1

+## Introduction

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`LambdaExperiment1Stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Dependencies

+`npm i --save @aws-cdk/aws-apigatewayv2-alpha @aws-cdk/aws-apigatewayv2-integrations-alpha`

 ## Useful commands